 One of the biggest problems in life is that it’s relatively short.
 While we have made leaps and bounds to prolong life, the average life expectancy of someone is about 79 years old.
 It’s still good considering how far we’ve come, but clearly, people have lived longer.

-In this book, the author Ilchi Lee challenges us to radically think differently about life, longevity, and other ideologies.
+In I’ve Decided to Live 120 Years, the author Ilchi Lee challenges us to radically think differently about life, longevity, and other ideologies.
 It’s also been praised by several famous authors, some of whom I’ve mentioned in this list already.

-Humorous, surprising, and informative are three words that aptly describe this book.
-To summarize, Dr. Jordan B. Peterson explains in great detail the rules of life from easily relatable scenarios—from why we should pet the cat that’s been walking down the street to why we the skateboarding boys and girls ought to be left alone.
+Humorous, surprising, and informative are three words that aptly describe 12 Rules For Life.
+Dr. Jordan B. Peterson explains in great detail the rules of life from easily relatable scenarios—from why we should pet the cat that’s been walking down the street to why we the skateboarding boys and girls ought to be left alone.